Shiby-Mathew/SocialNetwork-API/README.md

 ## Usage

-- When we ran the command to invoke the application, the Mongoose models are synced to the MongoDB database.
+- Invoke the application by run, npm index.js, the Mongoose models are synced to the MongoDB database.
-- After that open Isomnia and test API GET routes for users and thoughts, the data for each of the routes displayed in JSON format.
+- Test the endpoints in Isomnia, API GET routes for users and thoughts, the data for each of the routes displayed in JSON format.
 - User and thoughts have API POST,PUT and DELETE, each user and thought have a unique ID.
 - Friends and reactions routes for POST and DELETE, to add and delete a friend and reaction for corresponding user and thought